 It's the curcumin, found in turmeric, that is an anti-inflammatory and has been found to reduce inflammation in humans.
 Our bodies have a tough time absorbing it, but researchers have found that combining turmeric with black pepper helps boost the absorption.
 (More on the wonders of this humble store cupboard ingredient later.)

 Low-dose aspirin combined with oily fish has been found to jump-start the anti-inflammatory response.
-Oily fish, along with fruits, vegetables and grains, make up the basis for the Mediterranean diet, which studies show is the best anti-inflammatory diet to follow.
+Oily fish, along with fruits, vegetables and grains, make up the basis for the Mediterranean diet—which, according to studies, is the best anti-inflammatory diet to follow.

 Foods That Balance Blood Sugar Levels